TencentAILabHealthcare/UniPert/README.md

 ## 📧 Contact

-If you have any suggestions/ideas for UniPert or have issues trying to use it, please don't hesitate to reach out to us.
-You can post an issue or reach us by email(yimingli530@gmail.cn, fionafyang@tencent.com).
+If you have any suggestions/ideas for UniPert or issues while using UniPert, please feel free to reach out to us.
+You can submit an issue on GitHub or contact us directly via email at:

+- Yiming Li: yimingli530@gmail.com
+- Fan Yang: fionafyang@tencent.com

 ## 🚨 License